MacaPecha/devsite-docs/guides/manage-account/reports/available-money/withdrawal.en.md

 # Generating per withdrawal

-You can create an Available Balance report automatically every time you transfer money from your Mercado Pago account to a bank account.
-Set up this option from your Mercado Pago panel or via API.
+You can create an Available Balance report automatically every time you transfer money from your Mercado Libre account to a bank account.
+Set up this option from your Mercado Libre panel or via API.

 > WARNING
 >